kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 Use the Module.__info__/1 callback or Code.fetch_docs/1 instead
 ```

-It seems like we can't use `Module.get_attribute/2` after a module is compile.
+It seems like we can't use `Module.get_attribute/2` after a module is compiled.
 Thanks to the helpful error message, we know how to overcome it.
 Let's use
 the `Module.__info__/1` callback instead: